galastrostats/general/git-tutorial/07-collaborating.md

 undo it.
-Jennifer needs to undo correctly so everyone in the group repository gets the correct change.  `git revert [first wrong commit ID]` will make a new commit that undoes Jennifer's previous wrong commits back to and including that ID, but only within her local copy.
-She will still need to git push the changes to GitHub.
-Note that `git revert` is different than `git checkout [prior commit ID]` because `checkout` literally goes back to an earlier copy, leaving the user in a detached head state (intended only for exploring prior to a `git reset --hard [prior commit ID]`).
+Jennifer needs to undo correctly so everyone in the group repository gets the correct change.  `git revert [first wrong commit ID]` will make a new commit that undoes Jennifer's previous wrong commits back to and including that ID.
+This command affects her local copy, and she can then git push the changes to GitHub.
+Note that `git revert` is different than `git reset --hard [prior commit ID]` because `reset` literally goes back to an earlier copy and deletes all subsequent commits, whereas `revert` undoes all the wrong commits in a new commit so that the history of wrong commits is retained.
+The latter is preferable when collaborating.
 Below are the right steps and explanations for Jennifer to use `git revert`, what is the missing command?